mpg-age-bioinformatics/nf-kallisto/README.md

 ## Contributing

-Make a commig, check the last tag, add a new one, push it and make a release|:
+Make a commit, check the last tag, add a new one, push it and make a release|:
 ```
 git add -A . && git commit -m "<message>" && git push
 git describe --abbrev=0 --tags